AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 console.log(myNickname); // "Alex"
 ```

-On the second line, what I'm doing is creating a copy of the string `"Aleksandr"` and storing it in a new variable named `myNickname`<sup id="note-1-link" aria-labelledby="note-1"><a href="#note-1">1</a></sup>.
-These two variables occupy *different memory addresses*.
-Assigning a new value to one variable does not affect the value referred to by the other variable.
+On the second line, we're creating a copy of the string `"Aleksandr"` and storing it in a new variable named `myNickname`.
+Importantly, these two variables occupy *different memory addresses*—assigning a new value to one variable does not affect the value referred to by the other variable.

-> <sup id="note-1"><a href="#note-1-link">1</a></sup>Even this explanation is not entirely accurate because strings cannot be "stored" in variables since they're not primitives.
-But this explanation is simple enough that it doesn't confuse beginners.
-We'll look at how strings are stored in memory in the section titled [How Are Objects Stored in Memory?](#how-are-objects-stored-in-memory).

 Unlike a variable that receives a copy of a value, [a reference variable does not have its own memory address](https://stackoverflow.com/a/1950998/10480032)—it shares the same exact memory address as the original variable.
 Strange, isn't it?
 We can verify this in C++ using something called the address-of operator (`&`), which returns the memory address of a variable: